J2Global-Fax/efax-reporting-api/README.md

 ## Reporting API for efax Developer

-This API provides 3 different reports for efax Developer Customers:
+This API provides 4 different reports for efax Developer Customers:

 * Account Overview - Provides the failure reasons and counts for DID / Usernames for a specific account

 * Number Overview - Provides the failure reasons and counts for DID / Usernames / Destination Numbers for an account for every combination that had at least one failure.

-* failures - Provides the failure reasons and counts for DID / Usernames /Destination Numbers for an account in which every attempt during a certain day failed.
+* Failures - Provides the failure reasons and counts for DID / Usernames /Destination Numbers for an account in which every attempt during a certain day failed.
 These are users who were unable to send a successful fax to a specific number on a given day.

+* Billable Pages - Pages sent by DID and account.

 ## Access